tenPro4/pandas_financial_statement/setup.md

 # Setup Project Environment

 1. Install conda by this [link](https://www.anaconda.com/download/)
 2. Once conda is installed, ensure the conda is set in your machine environment variable.
-For window, the default with me `C:\Users\username\anaconda3\Scripts`
+For window, the default path with be `C:\Users\username\anaconda3\Scripts`
 3. Test your conda
 ```bash
 conda --version